haskellfoundation/HaskellSchool/en/lessons/basics/control-structures.md

 - The expression between the `case` and `of` keywords is evaluated
 - Its result is looked up in the list of patterns
-- For the first pattern that matches, its expression is evaluated
+- For the first pattern that matches, its expression (and no other expression) is evaluated to define the result
 - The underscore (`_`) is a catch-all pattern that will always match
+  - Since the order of patterns mathes, any pattern *after* the `_` will *never* match

 ### Examples